margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 ## Week of February 8, 2020 - 'Soul' - Inspiring Passages ##

+* Remember the Lord

+"Everyone on this earth will remember you, Lord"

+* cry unto God

+"I cried unto God with my voice, even unto God with my voice; and he gave ear unto me."

+* the days of old, the years of ancient times

+* the song of the night

+"I call to remembrance my song in the night: I commune with mine own heart: and my spirit made diligent search>"

+* Remember, Meditate

+"I will remember the works of the Lord: surely I will remember thy wonders of old."
+"I will meditate also of all thy work, and talk of thy doings."

+* Sanctuary

+"The way, O God, is in the sanctuary: who is so great a God as our God?"
+"the God that doest wonders"
+"declarest thy strength among the people"

+* I am the Lord

+"I am the Lord your God."

+* tabernacle

+"I will walk among you, and will be your God, and ye shall be my people."

+* the judgments of the Lord

+"Yea, in the way of thy judgments, O Lord, have we waited for thee; the desire of our soul is to thy name, and to the remembrance of thee.
+With my soul have I desired thee in the night; yea, with my spirit within me will I seek thee early:"

+* soul, living

+"My soul thirsteth for God, for the living God"

+"Soul, or Spirit, is God, unchangeable, and eternal" "man coexists with and reflects Soul, God, for man is God's image'

+"The proper use of the word soul can always be gained by substituting the word God, where the deific meaning is required.
+In other cases, use the word sense, and you will have the scientific signification."

+* Lose the false sense of Soul, and gain eternal Life

+"Only by losing the false sense of Soul can we gain the eternal understanding of Life as immortality brought to light."

+* Spiritual sense - conscioius

+"Spiritual sense is a conscious, constant capacity to understand God."

+* thou art our God

+"O God, thou art my God"
+"I seek thee", "I thirsteth", "thirsty land"

+* Soul, satisfied

+"My soul shall be satisfied as with marrow and fatness"

+* Praise the Lord, joy

+"praise thee with joyful lips"

+* Meditate at night

+"meditate on thee in the night watches"

+* Right hand

+"thy right hand upholdeth me"

+* It is God's power

+"It is God that girdeth me with strength, and maketh my way perfect."

+* Praise the Lord

+"Praise ye the Lord.
+I will praise the Lord with my whole heart in the assembly of the upright and in the congregation."

+* the works of the Lord are great

+"The works of the Lrod are great, sought out of all them that have pleasure therein."

+* wonderful works, gracious Lord

+"He hath made his wonderful works to be remembered: the Lord is gracious and full of compassion."

 ## Week of February 1, 2020 - 'Spirit' - Inspiring Passages ##
 * The Lord's People